themorgantown/danielmorgan/posts/2022-04-New_Site.md

   - meta
 ---

-Why not test Eleventy & make a new website in the process?
+Why not play around with Eleventy & make a new website in the process?

+So impressive that building & deploying this site takes about half a second on Netlify:

+> [11ty] Copied 125 files / Wrote 14 files in 0.22 seconds (15.7ms each, v1.0.0)

 Thanks to <a href="https://www.danurbanowicz.com">Dan Urbanowicz</a> for the perfect eleventy template for this site.